jessedearing/jesse.dev/content/post/20160916-Whos-running-that-on-my-system.md

 }
 ```

-### Hunting down the connection
+## Hunting down the connection

 Once you have the host and port you can then ssh into the host that you were
 given to find what process is connected to the port.
 This can be discovered
 using a program like lsof.
 There are many ways to find the port a process is
 using but I am most familiar with lsof.

 The Go code to SSH into a server uses the golang.org/x/crypto/ssh library and
-I've incorporated some of my knowledge of bash.
+I’ve incorporated some of my knowledge of bash.
 ```go
 sshClient, err := setUpSSHClient(host)
 if err != nil {